irislib/faq/README.md

 ### Caching
 Iris caches profiles, follows and the latest 1000 notes for a faster and better user experience.

+### Features disappeared or missing?

+If you force refresh on your browser that might help (cmd/ctrl +R in some browsers) or quitting the app may also help clear the local cache ([iOS](https://support.apple.com/en-us/HT201330)).

 ### Keyword search
 Keyword search works with relays that have implemented it.